2altoids/boot-popcorn/meaty-skeleton/README.md

 `./iso.sh` to build kernel image.
 `./qemu.sh` to run kernel image in qemu.

+If you want to run just the kernel binary then: `qemu-system-i386 -kernel ./isodir/boot/myos.kernel`.

 ## Disclaimer
 Building the code in this tutorial does require an i686-elf cross-compiler, which can be built by following the GCC Cross-Compiler tutorial at wiki.osdev.org/GCC_Cross-Compiler.
 The location of the cross-compiler